ForEvolve/forevolve.github.io/_posts/en/2017-09-18-design-patterns-web-api-service-and-repository-part-11.md

 Lets proceed method by method.

 ##### ReadAllAsync
-We are validating that the ninja, returned by our Web API, ninja are the one returned by our mocked database, the `TableStorageMock` `ReadAllAsync()` method.
+We are validating that the ninja, returned by our Web API, are the one returned by our mocked database, the `TableStorageMock` `ReadAllAsync()` method.

 ``` csharp
 public class ReadAllAsync : NinjaControllerTest